drobilc/MatchMaker/README.md

 ### System requirements

 You have to have [ROS kinetic](http://wiki.ros.org/kinetic/Installation) and python2 installed, as well as [Gazebo](http://gazebosim.org/) and [Rviz](http://wiki.ros.org/rviz/UserGuide).
 You also need a ROS repository.
-For ROS kinetic, the compatible version of computer operating system is Ubuntu 16.04, other versions mihght also work but have not been tested with this code.
+For ROS kinetic, the compatible version of computer operating system is Ubuntu 16.04, other versions might also work but have not been tested with this code.

 Since everything runs within a simulation, there is no need for an actual, physical robot.
 If you really, really want to use a real robot, you'll need a Turtlebot robot with Kinect and a small robotic arm mounted on top (on the right side).